Crow Lane, Huddersfield, West Yorkshire HD3 4 QT

 Live to learn, learn to live

-Inspired by literature, or purposefully linked to topic learning, pupils learn the skills necessary to communicate their ideas in written form.
+Inspired by literature, current affairs or purposefully linked to topic learning, pupils learn the skills necessary to communicate their ideas in written form.
 We place importance on developing clear, legible handwriting, accurate spelling and the correct use of grammatical conventions.
+Our focus on speaking and listening means we build and develop ideas and use shared writing to provide structure and clear models in a safe and encouraging way.